Dwayne Bowe: 2013 season

+In the 2013 season, Bowe had 57 receptions for 673 receiving yards and five receiving touchdowns in 15 games.
+He had eight receptions for 150 receiving yards and a touchdown in the 45–44 loss to the Indianapolis Colts in the Wild Card Round.

 2014 season

 On August 15, 2014, the NFL announced Bowe would be suspended for one game.
 Bowe served his suspension in the Chiefs first game of the season against the Tennessee Titans on September 7, but was allowed to play in the preseason.
 The suspension was a result of his arrest for possession of a controlled substance on November 10, 2013.
 On November 2, 2014, against the New York Jets, Bowe caught his 500th pass.
+In the 2014 season, Bowe recorded 60 receptions for 754 receiving yards in 15 games.

 The Chiefs released Bowe on March 12, 2015, after eight seasons with the team.

 Cleveland Browns

 On March 19, 2015, Bowe was signed to a two-year contract from the Cleveland Browns for up to $13 million and $9 million guaranteed.

 Although Browns general manager Ray Farmer signed Bowe during the offseason, head coach Mike Pettine chose not to use him throughout the season, saying he was not among the top four receivers on the team.
 Bowe made his Browns debut during a Week 2 matchup against the Tennessee Titans but was held without a catch.
 He did not make a reception until Week 9 at the Cincinnati Bengals.
 He finished the game with a season-high 3 catches for 31 yards.
 During his first season with the Browns, Bowe appeared in only 7 contests, had 5 catches, and no starts.
 Throughout the season, he was deactivated for most games and the fourth or fifth receiver on the depth chart behind Travis Benjamin, Brian Hartline, Taylor Gabriel, and Andrew Hawkins.
 Bowe's effort and commitment to play football came into question throughout the entire season.

 The Browns released Bowe on March 16, 2016.